axa-ch-webhub-cloud/pattern-library/src/components/00-materials/README.md

 ### Divide

-We integrated a Sass module for dividing operations because new the Sass interpreter treats slashes only as a separator.
+We integrated a Sass module for dividing operations because new the Sass interpreter treats slashes only as a separator. (for internal use only)

 #### Before